Watch Taylor Swift's Music Video for New Song "willow" - E! Online

 Taylor Swift has a new music video, and it's just a small part of the best early Christmas present Swifties could ask for.

 Less than five months after the surprise release of her eighth studio album folklore, the "August" singer dropped yet another musical bombshell with folklore's companion album evermore.
 The first single off evermore, "willow," arrived with its very own music video, directed by Taylor herself.
+Check it out below.

 The epic video premiered at 9 p.m.
 PT on Thursday, Dec.
 10, the same time that the album was released.
 The mystical footage features a love story as Taylor dives into a river after seeing an unexpected reflection, participates in a sort of bonfire-type ritual and eventually ends up using a glowing thread to share a special final moment with her guy.